 - Friends who are just as crazy as you are.
 Bonus points if they’re experienced and can share awesome tips like what to pack for your ultra, including the need for a drop bag.
 Most importantly, friends who may think you’re crazy, but who nonetheless support your insanity by meeting you for runs at 5:15 a.m. a couple of weekdays before going to work.

 - Gear.
 Sure, you can train for a half or full marathon wearing a tech shirt and shorts, plus nice running shoes.
-An ultra requires an extensive list of must-have items, ranging from a water/hydration vest so you don’t die from dehydration during your long runs, fuel (like Gu or SportBeans or, in my case, even cheese sticks) so you don’t die from hunger, and salt/electrolyte tablets so you don’t die from dehydration.
+An ultra requires an extensive list of must-have items, ranging from a water/hydration vest so you don’t die from dehydration during your long runs, fuel (like Gu or SportBeans or, in my case, even cheese sticks or turkey bacon) so you don’t die from hunger, and salt/electrolyte tablets so you don’t die from dehydration.
 I’m not exaggerating about that whole dehydration thing; training for a fall race means long runs in July and August when it’s just plain hot.
 Another must-have: A nice running watch that not only tracks your mileage and pace, but one that can last whatever time you think it’ll take you to run 31-plus miles.